lwvmobile/m17-net-bot/README.md

 An Example Configuration File will look like this, including all supported settings:

 ```
-my_src_callsign=CALLSIGN9
+my_src_callsign=BASE40CSD
 my_dst_callsign=@ALL
-m17_udp_hostname=ENTER_IP_ADDRESS_HERE
+m17_udp_hostname=ENTER_IP4_ADDRESS_HERE
 m17_udp_portno=17000
 reflector_module=C
 adhoc_mode=0
 send_advertisement_traffic=0
 advertisement_time_interval=3600
 advertisement_text_file=../samples/advertisement.txt
+pre_encoded_wav_file=../samples/wav_file.wav
 my_tle_source=https://live.ariss.org/iss.txt
 my_weather_location=Anytown USA
 lsf_type_version=2
 my_can=0
 ```

-Its recommended to make a copy of one of the config.txt files from samples, and put your callsign in it, the IP of the refelctor you wish to connect to along with the correct module letter.
+It is recommended to make a copy of one of the config.txt files from samples, and put your callsign in it, the IP of the refelctor you wish to connect to along with the correct module letter.

 ### How to Build